 The social caste system as described by Hindu Dharma was likely one of the biggest factors in the development of Buddhism.
 Buddhism developed in reaction to the established religion in India at the time—Hinduism (Brahminism).
 Buddhism, in contrast to Hinduism, has a single founder and while there is no singular text there are texts that outline the teachings of the Buddha as the great and exemplary teacher.

 Buddhism was founded by one individual, Siddhartha Gautama, sometime in 6th or 5th century B.C.E.
 Prince Siddhartha Gautama’s biography has very much become a part of the foundation of the Buddhist teachings.

 Prince Siddhartha Gautama lived a cloistered life of ease and abundance.
 At the age of 29 years he came across a sick man, an old man, a dead man and an ascetic.
 Siddhartha had never seen these unpleasant aspects of life before, and was profoundly moved and confused.
 He could no longer ignore the existence of suffering in the world and live his life of privilege, knowing that old age and death are our inevitable fate.
-It was at this time that he choose to depart from his sheltered life to become an ascetic and find the truth to the universe.
+It was at this time that he chose to depart from his sheltered life to become an ascetic and find the truth to the universe.

 The middle way